Polifònica de Puig-reig

-The Polifonica de Puig-reig is a choral organization from Puig-Reig in Catalonia that was created in 1968 as Cor Juveneil Saranista (The Sardanista Youth Choir) coming from the Sardanista group of the same name.
-In 1987 the name changed to Polifónica de Puig-reig.
-From the group's founding in 1967 Ramon Noguera had served as its director for 46 years, and it is currently co-directed by Emmanuel Niubó and Josep Maria Conangla.
+The Polifònica de Puig-reig is a choral organization from Puig-Reig in Catalonia that was created in 1968 as Coral Joventut Sardanista (The Sardanista Youth Choir) coming from the Sardanista group of the same name.
+In 1987 the name changed to Polifònica de Puig-reig.
+From 1969, Ramon Noguera had served as its director for 46 years, and it is currently co-directed by Emmanuel Niubó and Josep Maria Conangla, the later having been Noguera's assistant director.

 From its inception, the choir has carried out a trajectory of growing musical activity that has led it to perform all over Catalonia, Europe and other places around the world.
-In 1992, Poifonica accompanied le President de la Generalitat de Catalunya on an official trip to Argentina and Chile.
-Despite being an amateur choir it collaborates with other professionals such as the Liceau.
+In 1992, Polifònica accompanied the President de la Generalitat de Catalunya on an official trip to Argentina and Chile.
+Despite being an amateur choir, it collaborates with professional choirs, such as the Liceu.